lgoldstein/mina-sshd/README.md

 # Advanced configuration and interaction
 ## Properties and inheritance model
+## Welcome banner configuration
+* Possible sources - String, URI, URL, Path, File
+* Sending phase
 ## `HostConfigEntryResolver`
-This interface provides the ability to intervent during the connection and authentication phases and "re-write" the user's original parameters.
+This interface provides the ability to intervene during the connection and authentication phases and "re-write" the user's original parameters.
 The `DefaultConfigFileHostEntryResolver` instance used to set up the default client instance follows the [ssh_config](http://www.gsp.com/cgi-bin/man.cgi?topic=ssh_config) standards, but the interface can be replaced so as to implement whatever proprietary logic is required.

 ```java
 SshClient client = SshClient.setupDefaultClient();